-In order to comply with state law and ensure continuous and appropriate progress from grade 9 through grade 12, the high schools have established regulatory guidelines to follow the district's Promotion and Retention Policy, IKE.
+In order to comply with state law and ensure continuous and appropriate progress from grade 9 through grade 12, the high schools have established regulatory guidelines to follow Rock Hill Schools Board of Trustees Policy IKE and Administrative Rule IKE-R (Promotion and Retention, revised 2015).
 In Grades 9 through 12, in order to be eligible for promotion to the next grade classification, students must have earned a minimum number of units, as specified below.
-Note: Students must be enrolled in at least one English and one Math course each of the four years of high school.
-(Policy IKE-R, revised 2015)
+Note: Policy IKE and/or Administrative Rule IKE-R may be revised during the 2022-23 or 2023-24 academic years.
+If promotion requirements are changed, changes may be applicable immediately for all students.
+Students and families will be notified of any changes.